bharathbettagere/mywebpage/_pages/about.md

 I am interested in hosting **undergraduates for internships**.
 I have a few success stories regarding publishing serious research papers with undergraduate students.
 If you are an undergraduate student with a strong inclination towards mathematics and would like to work with me, please drop in an email describing your interest and a short CV to **bharathbn AT iitdh DOT ac DOT in.**

-If you have **Msc in mathematics or equivalent**, and is interested in working with me in theoretical machine learning or optimization theory, please send me an email along with your CV.
+If you have **Msc in mathematics/physics or equivalent**, and is interested in working with me in theoretical machine learning or optimization theory or LLMs, please send me an email along with your CV.

 # Research Interests